PioneersHub/pyconde-website/README.md

 The content for the landing pages is located in the following files:

-Landing Page (active)
-`content/landing-page-active/contents.lr`

-Landing Page (inactive)
-`content/landing-page-inactive/contents.lr`
+Landing Page (active, this is the content for the running conference) `content/landing-page-active/contents.lr`

+Landing Page (inactive, this is the content for when the conference is over) `content/landing-page-inactive/contents.lr`

-If you for example want to change the content for the landing page, change it in `content/landing-page-active/contents.lr`.
+If you for example want to change the content for the landing page of the running conference, change it in `content/landing-page-active/contents.lr`.

 Afterwards you need to run a little utility that will copy the correct landing page to the location that Lektor expects:

-Set the active landing page as the current one:
+Set the active landing page (when the conference is running) as the current one:
 `make activate-conference`

-Set the active landing page as the current one:
+Set the active landing page (when the conference is over) as the current one:
 `make disable-conference`

 #### Adding a sponsor